hychen/octopress-admin/README.markdown

 mapping to a git branch name starts with a drafts prefix

 	$ octopress-admin post 'this is a new post'
+	---
+	layout: post
+	title: ""hello""
+	date: 2011-12-04 05:15
+	comments: true
+	categories:
+	---

+here is how log look likes

+	2011-12-04 Hsin-Yi Chen (hyc~ o [source] enable facebook like 2011-12-04 Hsin-Yi Chen (hyc~ │ o [drafts/2011-12-04-hiello] start to write hiello 2011-12-04 Hsin-Yi Chen (hyc~ I─┘ Finished github deploy settings

 ### list draft posts you have

 list posts in drafts/* branchs

 	$ octopress-admin drafts
+	[1] source/_posts/2011-12-04-hello.markdown (branch: drafts/2011-12-04-hello)

 ### edit a draft post

 checkout to a draft branch and use user favor editor to modify the draft post

 	$ octopress-admin edit 1
+	---
+	layout: post
+	title: ""hello""
+	date: 2011-12-04 05:15
+	comments: true
+	categories:
+	---

-1 is a number as a index of draft branchs
+1 is a number as a index of draft branchs, it is recommand to use `octopress-admin drafts` to know the index of drafts now, because branch index is not always the same.

 ### publish a draft post